Aayush2492/CS2323-Assignment/README.md

 ### Explaination of code design

 All instructions are divided into three categories and therefore three classess are made which inherit the instruction class.
-Abstract method is used for the conversion of mips to machine code (`getMachineCode()`) so that while calling the abstract method, the callee doesn't need to know which type the instruction belongs to.
+Abstract method is used for the conversion of mips to machine code (`getMachineCode()`) so that while calling the abstract method, the caller doesn't need to know which type the instruction belongs to.